New Orleans is food heaven.

 Jazz Brunch @ Commander’s Palace

-A bunch of fancy jazz brunch places were recommended to me by my bougie friends, but when traveling without money, or friends, or friends with money, this was a little out of the question.
+A bunch of fancy jazz brunch places were recommended to me by my bougie friends, but when traveling without money, or friends, or friends with money, this was a little out of the question for me.

 It’s still on the bucket list, though, so if you are in a more favorable situation than I was, let me live through you.
 Please check out what was recommended to me hundreds of times by people who lived in/visited New Orleans – the iconic, high-end Creole restaurant: Commander’s Palace.
 Like Emeril used to chef at this place.
 Read about its history here.